QuantEcon/lecture-python-programming.myst/lectures/oop_intro.md

 Messages in this lecture are clear:

-  - In Python, *everything in memory is treated as an object*;
+  * In Python, *everything in memory is treated as an object*.
-  - Every object is bound by its name;
+  * Zero, one or many names can be bound to a given object.
-  - Every name resides within a scope defined by its namespace.
+  * Every name resides within a scope defined by its namespace.

 This includes not just lists, strings, etc., but also less obvious things, such as